autioch/page-ripper/readme.md

  - raw response html body.

 It must return an object, with optional properties:
- - `id`, which will be uniquified if it already exists by appending `__(count)` to it,
+ - `id`, uniquified if it already exists by appending `__(count)` to it,
+ - `folderName`, name of dir in which assets will be stored; if it's missing, no assets will be downloaded,
- - `nextUrls`, which should be array of urls, that be added to the queue and persisted in the database,
+ - `nextUrls`, array of urls, that be added to the queue and persisted in the database,
- - `imageUrls` which should be array of urls for images.
+ - `imageUrls` array of urls for images.

 The object can contain any other properties, they will be all persisted in the database.